Why Do You Need Email Automation? 8 Benefits You Shouldn’t Ignore

 - Updating customers on their orders.
 Customers want to be assured that everything is working out with their order.
 Regular updates keep their minds at ease.
 These include order confirmation emails, payment approval, and shipping status emails.

 - Nurturing leads.
-Some email automation software lets you tag leads you want to nurture and integrate them with your other marketing tools.
+Some email sequence software lets you tag leads you want to nurture and integrate them with your other marketing tools.
 That way, it’s easier to send them relevant emails that can either help with problem-solving or describe the product’s benefits.
 You can also share case studies, guides or invite them to your webinars.

 - Keeping customers informed.
 If you keep your customers in the loop, you will always be on their minds.
 You can do this by sending them emails that promote your blog posts and events, informing them about their upcoming expirations, or reminding them of appointments.